Cerro Cebollar

-Cerro Cebollar is a 5716 m volcano including andesitic-dacitic irregular lava flows.
+Cerro Cebollar is a 5716 m volcano in Antofagasta Region, Chile including andesitic-dacitic irregular lava flows.
 They contain 61.7–61.8% SiO2; the volcano itself is a few million years old judging by its appearance.
 It is covered by a rhyolitic pumice coming from a neighbouring caldera.
 It is part of the Cerro de las Cuevas-Cerro Palpana volcanic chain.